- Find a Trail

-The Middle Township Bike Path runs for just shy of 5 miles, between Cape May County Park and the community of Whitesboro.
-Along the way, trail-goers can ...
+The Middle Township Bike Path runs for just shy of 5 miles, between Cape May County Park and the community of Whitesboro, following the former route of ...

 This community trail begins at the intersection of Main and Pearl streets in the town of Port Norris, near the mouth of the Maurice River.
 It connects ...